strangebuzz/cache-watcher/README.txt

 @Refactoring
 ————————————————————————————————————————————————————————————————————————————————

-* Make a loop for the three patterns in /config

 @Ideas
 ————————————————————————————————————————————————————————————————————————————————

-* Take the current directoty by default?
-* Handling of XML files?
+* Handling of XML files? ini files?
 * Handling of the old app/console?

 @Naming
 ————————————————————————————————————————————————————————————————————————————————

-* Sous domaine cc.strangebuzz.com ou meme strangebuzz.com/en/cc
-* symfony.cc -> déjà pris.
 * sfcw
+* Not "cc" because it's the C,C++ compiler.

 @Resources